 If you can’t enjoy a New York-style bagel in its heartland, a jaunt out to NKB Express at Indooroopilly is the next best thing.
 Pull up a pew in a leather booth, pretend you don’t see those Coney Island waffles and get your belly ready for bagel time!

-Take your pick from the New Yorker (smoked salmon, cream cheese and capers on poppyseed), Carnegie (pastrami, sauerkraut and mustard on rye) and the breakfast bagel (egg, bacon, avo, feta and relish on white).
+Take your pick from the New Yorker (smoked salmon, cream cheese and capers on poppyseed), Soho (slow-roasted mushrooms, sundried tomato tapenade, grilled spinach and zucchini on white) and the breakfast bagel (egg, bacon, avo, feta and relish on white).
 To drink?
 A Chocolate Oreo shake.
 Your diet?
 Fuggedaboutit.

 Where do you think all these perfectly boiled breads are coming from?
 Some kitchen-bound superhero who tip-toes into cafes every morning with a warm batch of bagels for the good citizens of Brisbane?
 Well, you're right.
 Their names are Ian and Ben and their capes read 'The Bagel Boys'.
 We salute these gallant heroes and their selfless mission.

 The Boys operate a daily bagel run to a long, long, LONG list of cafes and delis around the southeast, including some of the cafes on this very list!
-They also have a standalone Bagel Bar on Adelaide Street where you can grab a half dozen buns or a tasty lunch for no more than $10.
+They also now have four Bagel Bar venues in the Brisbane CBD, QUT Gardens Point, UQ Campus and Milton where you can grab a half dozen buns or a tasty lunch for no more than $12.

 There’s arguably no better way to start the day than with a robust breakky bagel.
 Paddington’s Scout plies theirs with fried egg, kaiserfleisch (super tasty German ham), cheddar, tomato, relish, aioli and rocket.
 Add a pot of chai tea and your favourite broadsheet and you’re set to whittle away a weekend morning.

 That said, it’s lunchtime when the bagel is most celebrated at Scout.
-Current incarnations include smoked salmon with pickled beetroot, horseradish mayo, cos lettuce and herbed cream cheese, and pulled pork with slaw, buttermilk dressing, cucumber and jalapeno mayo.
+Current incarnations include smoked salmon with sesame and pickled ginger schmear, pickled cucumber, wasabi mayo and cos as well as roast eggplant, taleggio cheese, fermented chili aioli, pickled white onion and rocket.